 The Permissible Amount of Iran Saffron Sent by Post

-You can mail up to 100 grams of Iranian saffron to the other countries without the customs license.
+You can mail up to 100 grams of Iranian saffron to other countries without the customs license.
 But to send 100 grams to 2 kg of saffron by post, you have to go through a series of customs steps.
 Please note that in Iran, the high-quality Iranian saffron price per gram is about 2$.
-However this price changes due to the quality of packaging and dollar rate of the time of buying.
+However, this price changes due to the quality of the packaging and the dollar rate at the time of buying.

 How to Use the Persian Saffron that You Have Bought

-After you take saffron to your home, you must keep it in a hard container such as metal or dark glass container.
+After you take saffron to your home, you must keep it in a hard container such as a metal or dark glass container.
 Put the box in a dark, dry, and cool place and make sure that the air can not penetrate it.
-Please note that not to keep saffron in the freezer, because it loses its aroma.
+Don’t keep saffron in the freezer, because it loses its aroma.

 Most Frequent Questions and Answers about Iranian Saffron

 The maximum allowable amount of Persian saffron you can take from Iran is 100g per passport.
-Taking saffron out of Iran to Iraq, Syria, and Saudi Arabia is prohibited for Iranian citizens.
+Notably, taking saffron out of Iran to Iraq, Syria, and Saudi Arabia is prohibited for Iranian citizens.

 Read more about Iran Customs Regulations

-Yes, like other spices, saffron lose its aroma and properties during the time.
+Yes, like other spices, saffron loses its aroma and properties over time.
 Hence, the best time to consume saffron is up to two years after production, and after 3 years, it almost loses most of its properties.
 However, if you keep it in a cool, dry, and dark place, it lasts more.
-The best container to keep saffron is a metal container that air and humidity cannot penetra
+The best container to keep saffron is a metal container that air and humidity cannot penetrate.